Things to do in the Huon Valley: Where to Eat, Drink, Stay & Play

 Harvest and Light

-Harvest and Light is a wine bar-slash-picklery is located in the delightful little town of Geeveston, about 20 minutes south of Huonville.
-Open Thursday to Sunday, it serves partly as a retail store for passers-by to pick up Tassie wines, craft beers and of course, a slew of pickled goodies – but there’s also space to sit down and actually enjoy the shop’s wares on the spot.
+Harvest and Light, a charming wine bar-slash-picklery, is located in the delightful town of Geeveston, about 20 minutes south of Huonville.
+Open Thursday to Sunday, it doubles as a retail store where passers-by can pick up Tassie wines, craft beers, and a slew of pickled goodies—while also offering a cosy spot to sit and enjoy them on the spot.

-There’s loads of wines and beers on the menu, and you can also order a cheese plate featuring local produce to nibble on while you sip.
-Harvest and Light also holds tastings, often featuring local Huon Valley winemakers.
+The menu is packed with local wines and beers, complemented by cheese plates featuring regional produce to nibble on as you sip.
+Harvest and Light also hosts tastings, often showcasing talented Huon Valley winemakers.

 6 Church Street, Geeveston